 Student overdrafts: everything you need to know

-What's on this page?
+What's in this guide?

 As you can probably imagine, choosing the right student overdraft involves choosing the right student bank account, as they come as a package.

 - Interest-free money – Finding an overdraft with 0% interest is crucial.
 You're probably going to spend a good few years in your overdraft, so the last thing you want is to be accumulating extra charges on what you spend.
 Not every bank will give you an interest-free student overdraft, so make sure you check this.

 If your overdraft is cancelled, contact your bank immediately to agree on a repayment plan.

-Our 2017/18 guide to student bank accounts includes a breakdown of the unplanned overdraft fees charged by each bank.
+Our guide to student bank accounts includes a breakdown of the unplanned overdraft fees charged by each bank.

 If you're constantly going over your arranged overdraft limit, have had your overdraft cancelled or have been turned down for extensions on your limit, this is an indication that your credit score is in bad shape.